-So what steps can you take in order to avoid bankruptcy and fix your company?
+So what steps can you take to avoid bankruptcy and fix your company?

 Evaluation, Damage Control and Action Plan

 First, list the challenges you face and solutions you can think of.
 Then, map the workflow and workload in each department, prioritize the steps you have to take, and re-evaluate the costs and benefits of each step.
 Having a detailed written business plan or a roadmap is key.
 Remember, it must include information on sales and marketing, operations, and financials.
 Many business owners think that simply maintaining a spreadsheet with a budget is enough to keep them out of trouble, but nothing is further from the truth.
 In these types of situations, you need to evaluate all areas of your business, look at what your competitors are doing, and evaluate your product or service offerings and the value you offer to your customers.
 Going beyond just a spreadsheet and into the details is extremely important.

 After writing your business plan, you should begin executing on the following: